 Due to advancements in information technology, the Internet of Things (IoT) has been emerging as the next big move in our daily lives.
 The IOT is rapidly transforming into a highly heterogeneous ecosystem that provides interoperability among different types of devices and communication technologies.
 The proposed system for recovery of incomplete sensed data by using IOT.
 So, to recognize and identify all the data automatically IoT requires new solutions for the different physical objects into a global ecosystem.
 IOT applications collect huge amount of data from all connected sensors.
 IOT recovers the missing data from IOT sensors by utilizing data from related sensors.
 To recover missing data an algorithm MapR Edge is introduced.
 MapR Edge more powerful clustering algorithm which has the ability to send data back to cloud for a faster and more significant data.
 In this project only three nodes are being used where automatically computations are performed at the sensor, where each sensor is connected independently to the cloud.
 Whenever the data crosses its destiny value at the nodes, that particular data will be sent to the cloud server.
 Missing values can be estimated from neighboring nodes.

-This paper aims to reduce the manual work involved in performance evaluation and analysis of students, starting with the automation of the process of retrieval of results from results portal, pre process, segregate and store them into a database.
-We also aim to perform analysis on huge amounts of data effectively and facilitate easy retrieval of various sorts of information related to a students' performance.
-We aim to achieve this through Python, Crawlers and other Database tools.
-Further we give a scope to establish to data warehouse wherein we can apply data mining techniques to perform various kinds of analyses creating a knowledge base and use it further for prediction purposes.
+This paper aims to reduce the manual work involved in the performance evaluation and analysis of students, by automating the process right from retrieval of results to pre-processing, segregating, and storing them into a database.
+The authors also aim to perform analysis on huge amounts of data effectively and facilitate easy retrieval of various types of information related to students' performance.
+They aim to achieve this through Python, Crawlers, and other Database tools.
+Further, a scope is given to establish to data warehouse wherein, data mining techniques can be applied to perform various kinds of analyses, creating a knowledge base and use it further for prediction purposes.

-With an increasing demand to structure data for efficient access in large data warehouses, hash tables serve as an efficient way for implementing dictionaries by providing with keys for values of the dictionary.
-However, such algorithms tend to get computational expensive due to collisions in a hashing (or hash) table.
-Searching in a hash table under reasonable assumptions, could take an expected time of O (1) (Aspnes, 2015).
-Although, in practice, hashing performs extremely well, it could take as long as a linked list in a worst case scenario, which is O (n) (Sing & Garg, 2009).
-Collision, occurs when two keys hash to the same slot or value.
+With an increasing demand to structure data for efficient access in large data warehouses, hash tables serve as an efficient way for the implementing dictionaries by providing with keys to values of the dictionary.
+However, such algorithms tend to get computationally expensive due to collisions in a hashing (or hash) table.
+A searching in the hash table under reasonable assumptions, could take an expected time of O(1) (Aspnes, 2015).
+Although, in practice, when hashing performs extremely well, it could take as long as a linked list in a worst case scenario, which is O(n) (Sing & Garg, 2009).
+Collision occurs when two keys hash to the same slot or value.
 The purpose of this article is to research and provide a comparative study on the different hashing techniques and then implement a suitable one for a banking record system scenario.